Yukeshraja/test/README.md

-This is used to test the github webhook
+This is used to test the github webhook.